Today I’ve got a fun snowfall effect that seems to settle and accumulate on objects in the scene over time.

 }

-I won’t go in to too much detail because you can go and disect the code yourself, but it’s also worth mentioning I built a non-HTML5 version without the settling or collision detection, just falling snow.
+There’s also a non-HTML5 version without the settling or collision detection, just falling snow.
 The loader stub uses jQuery to load either the posh version or boring version based on browser <canvas> support.